ghensley/blinkid-react-native-ios/README.md

     + **MRTD** - scans Machine Readable Travel Document, contained in various IDs and passports
     + **EUDL** - scans the front of European driver's license

-+ Scan method returns scan fields in JSON format and image type defines type of the image that will be returned in scan result (image is returned as Base64 encoded JPEG)
++ Scan method returns scan fields in JSON format and image (image is returned as Base64 encoded JPEG)
-	+ "scanningResult.resultImage" : image is returned as Base64 encoded JPEG
+	+ **scanningResult.resultImage** : image is returned as Base64 encoded JPEG
-	+ "scanningResult.resultList[0].fields" : all the fields in JSON format
+	+ **scanningResult.resultList[0].fields** : all the fields in JSON format

 + License parameter must be provided for **iOS**.